-Whether they’re being accused of wasting money on avocado toast or killing everything from soap to the golfing industry, Millennials are perpetually being criticised for doing things wrong.
+Whether they’re being accused of wasting money on avocado toast or killing everything from soap to the golfing industry, Millennials are perpetually being criticized for doing things wrong.

 Now older generations have started to complain that Millennials can’t even talk correctly.
 Recently the Daily Mail told these young adults that they need to adjust their speaking habits to address superiors – and they are also being told the way they speak is irritating.